Twonki/twonki.github.io/_posts/2020-10-21-literature-code-complete.md

 author: Leonhard Applis
 description: A Review of Code Complete 2nd Edition
 categories: [Book-Review]
-reading: 5
+reading: 12
 ---

-Ofcourse, I am not a real book critic, but I thought if I read a lot I might can share a bit about what I consume anyway.
+Of course, I am not a real book critic, but I thought if I read a lot I might can share a bit about what I consume anyway.
 Also, it helps me to keep track of what I thought would be the most important parts (some kind of mnemonic for myself).

 So, here is the first review: Code Complete 2nd Edition, a book that you are likely to see behind some of your professors in zoom calls.